Medacorp/Luigi-s-Beta-Mansion/README.md

 * Beta Shining Ghosts, Flying Fish, Boos, Body Slammers and Bashers
 * Mansion type 2, known as the Original Mansion; based on the playable E3 demo

+# Changes
+* "Open map when collecting a key" defaults to Off for new players

 # Functions and tags of interest
 * `#luigis_beta_mansion:items/poltergust_500/` same contents as `#luigis_mansion:items/poltergust_3000/`, excluding ice, fire and dust related files.
 Not parented for technical reasons.